 The fact that Tony Iommi, the father of metal and a founding member of Black Sabbath has written a Eurovision entry song for Armenia definitely came as a surprise to many rock fans.
 The track titled "Lonely Planet" is performed by Dorians, and was officially selected in a national vote to appear in the Eurovision semifinals on May 14 and 16 in Malmo, Sweden.

 Iommi admitted that this was a completely new experience for him, adding that he had hoped the rock ballad would do well.
 However, he also expected the song to be "slagged off like everything else does."

 "I've done a lot of things, but never that.
-The thing is, I've always thought, 'oh no, not the Eurovision', and here I am in it now,
+The thing is, I've always thought, 'oh no, not the Eurovision', and here I am in it now," the guitarist tells BBC.

 So do you like the song?
 And what do you think about the whole Iommi's involvement with the Eurovision?
 Post your thoughts in the comments section below.